CARRTUSF/ObjectPoseEstimation/README.md

 Regular updates to this code would be carried out in the upcoming weeks, so please keep an eye out.
 There may be a few bugs in this code as error conditions are not handled as yet.
 Therefore use at your own risk.
+This code is intended for use with Visual Studio 2010 and later.
+However, this code can be adapted for any system as long as the following libraries are available: Eigen, Boost, VTK, PCL, and OpenCV.
-For any questions or comments, please contact kkdunca@cse.usf.edu
+For any questions or comments, please contact kkduncan@cse.usf.edu